Substra/substra/docs/debugging.md

 client = substra.Client.from_config_file(profile_name="node-1", debug=True)
 ```

+Contrary to the default execution, the execution is done synchronously, so the script waits for the task in progress to end before continuing.
+The execution of the tuples happens in Docker containers that are spawned on the fly and removed once the execution is done.

 ### Use assets from a deployed Substra platform and local assets

 With this, you gain access to the platform in 'read-only' mode and any asset you create is created locally.